H301HistoryHarvest/H301HistoryHarvest/_stories/Networks2.md

 ---
 layout: story
-title: Network analysis 2 in History Harvests
+title: Network analysis to understand the cultural values of self expression
-exhibittitle: Network analysis 2 in History Harvests
+exhibittitle: Network analysis to understand the cultural values of self expression
 featureditems:
  - 2019-10-01-0015
  - 2019-10-03-0018